On Believing God is Good

 Note: I may earn money or products from the companies, products, or links mentioned in this post.

 It’s not because God has changed, but because the things we believe are holding us back.
 We must sift through these fears and unbeliefs so that the fearful truth we are living can become His Truth that sets us free.” – Ashlie Writes

-In a recent counseling session with my amazing Christian counselor, we came to the conclusion that maybe, just maybe I am basing my value and my worth onto how good I think my faith is.
+Recently, in a counseling session with my amazing Christian counselor, we came to the conclusion that maybe I am basing my value and my worth on how good I think my faith is.

 I need to remember those things are just the highlights, they are not the real, deep down insides of what God sees and knows.
-And yet, I continue to compare my life and think I am just not good enough.
+However, I continue to compare my life and think I am just not good enough.

 My parents divorced when I was 15, but by then the damage was already done.
-Nothing I did was good enough for my father, and so I think that belief of never being good enough is something I unconsciously believe of God.
+Nothing I did was ever good enough for my father.
+Therefore, the belief of never being good enough is something I unconsciously believe of God.

 I tell myself, that God forgives me.
-He is not up there holding these things over my head, that He is not angry at me, that He truly loves me unconditionally.
-These are the thoughts I struggle with inspite of it all.
+He is not holding these things over my head.
+He is not angry at me, and He truly loves me unconditionally.
+These are the thoughts I struggle with in spite of it all.

 “Perhaps one reason we may feel stuck, unable to leap by faith in our relationship with God is because we have yet to be convinced that He is really, truly good.”